 Combine your vector tiles with OpenMapTiles

 After creating vector tiles, you can combine them with the standard OpenMapTiles layer in one map style.
-It can be done in the same way as in case of raster tiles.
+It can be done in the same way as in the case of raster tiles.